JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 ### About the Peddler's trade

 **What can I trade to the Peddler?**
-Any non-Weapon in the starting Room: Potions, Monsters, Aces, even Jokers.
+Any non-Weapon in the starting Room: Relics, Monsters, Scrolls, and even Stairs.

 **What happens to Weapons already in the starting Room?**
 They stay.
 You don't trade Weapons, and you don't equip anything during this step.